Neurofibromatosis type 1 (musculoskeletal manifestations)

 Spinal deformities are common in patients with NF1, occurring in up to 50%.
-Scoliosis can occur in 21% of NF1 patients 1.
+Scoliosis is most common and can occur in 21% of NF1 patients 1.

-Bowing and pseudoarthrosis are related to mesodermal dysplasia and can occur in a variety of bones, but commonly affects the tibia.
+Bowing and pseudarthrosis are related to mesodermal dysplasia and can occur in a variety of bones, but commonly affects the tibia.

-In result of the inactivation of a tumour suppressor gene, NF1 is also associated with increased incidence of numerous tumours, such as rhabdomyosarcoma.
+In result of the inactivation of a tumor suppressor gene, NF1 is also associated with increased incidence of numerous tumors, such as rhabdomyosarcoma.

 The imaging spectrum includes